 by Bertil Wikman

-Theme with variations, Op.
-5 (1933) was written by a 28-year old Wirén during his student years in Paris.
-His wife, Noel, claimed it to be her favourite piece, and it was probably also intimately associated with the couple’s first sojourn together in that city.
+Theme with Variations, Op.
+5 (1933) was written by a 28-year-old Wirén during his student years in Paris.
+His wife, Noel, claimed it was her favourite piece, and it was probably also intimately associated with the couple’s first sojourn together in that city.
 The variations are personal, albeit expressed in a more romantic idiom than his later compositions.
 His writing here is more “piano-esque” and takes full advantage of the instrument’s potential.
 The sound is meaty and at times reminiscent in its energy of Brahms.
 The work was lauded by his contemporary critics and performed by the composer himself on Swedish Radio and in Berlin.

 Stylistically, the music reverts to the diversions of the 1930s, but with Wirén’s tongue firmly in his cheek as he attends with charming and affectionate playfulness to archetypical musical conventions distorted as though in a hall of mirrors.
-The title, Small ironic pieces, makes no immediate parodic reference either – according to the composer, the term “ironic” was to be translated in a French spirit as meaning endearing and wryly comic.
+The title, Small Ironic Pieces, makes no immediate parodic reference, either – according to the composer, the term “ironic” was to be translated in a French spirit as meaning endearing and wryly comical.

 Wirén’s sense of humour is not far from Haydn’s and is often played out in concentrated, hard-hitting motifs that twist and turn and shoot off in unexpected directions before acquiescing once again to convention.
-Melody and rhythm often take on a semblance of naivism that sometimes calls the nursery rhyme to mind.
-Small ironic piecesis based on familiar genre types such as the military march, the etude, the promenade, the waltz and the polka.
-A sixth but subsequently deleted movement American stylewas also almost a paraphrase of a foxtrot.
+Melody and rhythm often take on a semblance of naïve art that sometimes calls nursery rhymes to mind.
+Small Ironic Pieces is based on familiar genre types such as the military march, the étude, the promenade, the waltz and the polka.
+A sixth but subsequently deleted movement, American Style, was also almost a paraphrase of a foxtrot.

-Piano concerto, Op.
-26 (1947–50) was Wirén’s third and last solo concerto after the cello concerto (1936) and the violin concerto (1946).
+Piano concerto, Op 26 (1947–50) was Wirén’s third and last solo concerto after the cello concerto (1936) and the violin concerto (1946).
 The piano concerto is more light-hearted and brilliant than the other two and the solo part stands more in opposition to the orchestra.
-The piano plays with bravura and a vivacious humour, and in constant rivalry with the orchestra over which is to take the initiative.
+The piano plays with bravura and a vivacious humour, and in constant rivalry with the orchestra over which it attempts to take the initiative.
 While there might seem to be a slightly superficial, showy and hollow vein in the piano part, the orchestral part broods with anxiety and a deeper sense of gravity.
 The contrast between the solo voice and the orchestra creates an almost tangible tension that nudges the soul of the music away from the entertaining.

 It appears that the principal formal idea of the first movement is to present two contrasting ideas and then, after combining them, to sift out its main theme and continuing thematic material.
 This Wirén does by juxtaposing the two ideas in the piano and orchestra and by letting them be transformed and integrated into each other.

 The line of thought is reused in the slow movement, although here it is pure in form and implemented in the movement in its entirety.
-Beethoven’s fourth piano concerto spontaneously comes to mind, where a corresponding idea is carried through to extreme consequence.
+Beethoven’s Fourth Piano Concerto spontaneously comes to mind, where a corresponding idea is carried through to its extreme consequence.
 In Beethoven, the two contrasting ideas are so irreconcilable in nature that they all but cry out for a programmatic explanation.
 However, they gradually approach each other and are eventually married in a kind of melody-accompaniment union.
-The concerto has therefore often been popularly known as the “Orpheus concerto”.
+The concerto has therefore often been popularly known as the “Orpheus Concerto”.
 Wirén, for his part, was more prosaic about his own second movement: “The second movement is derived from the pitting of two themes against each other, one rather pompous-worthy, the other more playful.
 The playful one finally gets the upper hand, but in its struggle with the first assumes something of its gravity.”

-Improvisations, Op.
-35 (1959)is, like Hilding Rosenberg’s composition of the same name from 1939, nothing to do with improvisation in the true sense of the word.
-The pieces are through-composed character pieces or genre paintings combined into suites according with the romantic pattern.
+Improvisations, Op 35 (1959) has, like Hilding Rosenberg’s composition of the same name from 1939, nothing to do with improvisation in the true sense of the word.
+The pieces are pure character pieces or genre paintings combined into suites in accordance with the romantic pattern.
 In a review of Rosenberg’s work, Wirén commented that “the music is, in spite of the name, always strictly logical and its form concentrated”.
 The same judgment could be passed on Wirén’s own work.

-The little suite is characterised by a pithy, concentrated style based on repetitions of short, gradually changing motifs.
+The Little Suite is characterised by a pithy, concentrated style based on repetitions of short, gradually changing motifs.
 The stylistic features are recognisable from Improvisations, but are here taken to their extreme.
-The technique can be seen as a manifestation of Wirén’s metamorphosis technique although used in a different way to previously.
-The movements are predominantly built upon two contrasting themes – sometimes with elements of a third – which go head to head with each other, recur under constant variation and shift character.
+The technique can be seen as a manifestation of Wirén’s metamorphosis technique although used in a different way from previously.
+The movements are predominantly built upon two contrasting themes – sometimes with elements of a third – which contrast with each other, recur under constant variation and shift character.

 Franz Liszt, another master of transformation, springs to mind.
 In his mature works, Liszt achieved similar stylistic characteristics, replacing in his last compositions the thematic changes with small variations on a recurrent theme.
-Its almost minimalistically repetitive character lends the music a naivism, which can still provoke reactions to this day.
-The line between cud-chewing and suggestive monotony can seem very fine indeed.
+Its almost minimalistically repetitive character lends the music a feeling of naïve art, which can still provoke reactions to this day.
+The line between cud-chewing and suggestive monotony can seem to be very fine indeed.

-There are also character-istic parallels to an underlying mood of resignation in the music.
+There are also characteristic parallels to an underlying mood of resignation in the music.
 The style is often barren, archaic, Spartan and the piano part ugly.
-The music gives the impression of being an abstract game with the musical material – a kind of idea-music, if you will, that turns inward towards the mind of the composer rather than outwards towards the audience.
+The music gives the impression of being an abstract game with the musical material – a kind of idea-music, if you will, that turns inwards towards the mind of the composer rather than outwards towards the audience.

 Aesthetically, Dag Wirén has his roots in a folk-inspired and intuitively inclined generation of composers, which bore a certain animosity towards intellectual composition processes, such as the dodecaphonic technique.
 Despite the fact that Wirén professed to hate everything that construction entailed, he was very much a craft-orientated composer from the outset.
 His music rests heavily on a conceptual principle that could be called constructive, even if it did shift focus during the course of his life.

-Wirén also began his career with a firm anchoring in a Viennese classical rhythmic/thematic arrangement technique, which gives his music its drive and the character of an intellectual game that contributes to the humour inherent to his artistry.
+Wirén also began his career firmly anchored in a Viennese classical rhythmic/thematic arrangement technique, which gives his music its drive and the character of an intellectual game that contributes to the humour inherent to his artistry.
 His focus on the technical arrangement technique would be intensified over the years to concentrate increasingly on transformations of the thematic material.

 This theme/motif focus would grow stronger towards the end of Wirén’s life.
 A small number of technical tricks recur as a kind of compositional “motto” and create associations not only between the movements of a work but also between the works themselves.
-Gradually, the playful became the sober, and finally, as well, the archaic.
+Gradually, the playful would be transformed into the sober, and ultimately, it would also revert to the archaic.